TheGoodlike13/liberty_or_death/README.md

 Doesn't work.
 Command 'yum' not found.
 But not so fast!
 By sheer coincidence during the last few days I stumbled upon [this video](https://odysee.com/@SomeOrdinaryGamers:a/please-stop-using-windows...:f) which gives a bit of an explanation.
-As we've seen before, there are different distributions (a weird word for 'types' or 'kinds') of linux.
-But it wasn't enough for them to make the linuxes different, they also made the installation programs different.
+As we've seen before, there are different distributions (a weird word for 'types' or 'kinds') of Linux.
+But it wasn't enough for them to make the Linuxes different, they also made the installation programs different.
 Gotta style on those other tribes somehow, you know.

 In other words, as long as I replace 'yum' with the equivalent of whatever the hell